ameyrupji-com/ameyrupji.com-iac/README.md

   - ameyrupji.com-iac - Stores the terraform state files.
   - ameyrupji.com-assets - Stores the assets.
 - Hosted zones should automatically created while registering domain.
-- Create a certificate for *.ameyrupji.com through ACM Servie usijng the portal.
+- Create a certificate for *.ameyrupji.com (for prod) and *.beta.ameyrupji.com (for beta) through ACM Servie using the web portal.

 ### Created through Terraform
 Two different environments are maintained **prod** and **beta**.
 For each of these environments the following resources are created: